-7.4 The suitability criteria determine whether we give you an A-rating or B-rating, refuse your application or revoke any existing licence.
+- 7.4 The suitability criteria determine whether we grant or refuse your application, change the rating of an existing licence or revoke an existing licence.
 For more information on ratings, please see rating sponsors.
-It may also affect the limits and review points we set for certificates of sponsorship (CoS) that you can assign.

-7.5 To assess suitability criteria we look at whether:

-a) You have human resource and recruitment systems in place to meet, or continue to meet your sponsor duties.
+It may also affect the limits and review points we set for certificates of sponsorship (CoS) that you can assign. - 7.5 To assess suitability criteria we look at whether: - a) You have human resource and recruitment systems in place to meet, or continue to meet your sponsor duties.
 We may judge this by visiting you either before or after your licence is granted.
-More information is on our website at www.ukba.homeoffice.gov.uk/business-sponsors/ points/sponsoringmigrants/HR-compliance/ b) You, or a relevant person have any criminal convictions in their name for any offences listed in Appendix B (convictions which are spent under the Rehabilitation of Offenders Act 1974 will not be taken into account).
-Any other unspent convictions could also lead to an application being refused.

-c) We have any evidence of previous non-compliance by you, or a relevant person.
+More information is on our website at www.ukba.homeoffice.gov.uk/business-sponsors/points/sponsoringmigrants/HR-compliance/ - b) You have an unspent criminal conviction for a relevant offence. - c) We have any evidence of previous non-compliance by you.